forthright48/notes/docker.md

 1. Remove image: `docker rmi <image-name+>
 2. Remove containers: `docker container prune`
 3. Remove dangling images: `docker rmi $(docker images -f "dangling=true" -q)`
+1. Remove Voluem: `docker volume prune` to remove unused volume.

+# Exec

+1. `docker exec CONTAINER CMD`
+1. `dcocker exec -it CONTAINER /bin/bash` to ssh into container.
+1. You cannot reattach to a detached exec-process.
+1. Docker exec creates a process.
+Use `ps aux | grep CMD` to find it out and kill it.

 # Docker Compose
 Writing `docker run` with various flags and then connecting them to networks and doing these all for multiple containers is tiresome.
 Docker compose makes things easy for us.

+`docker-compose` is a python script.
+Once installed, we need to create a `docker-compose.yml` file. `docker-compose` will work using that config file.

+1. `docker-compose up` creates and starts the containers and sets them up accordingly.
+1. `docker-compose down` stops and destroys all containers and networks created during the process.
+Volumes are not destroyed.
+Use `docker-compose down -v` to destroy the volumes.
+1. `docker-compose start|stop` stops or starts without destroying the containers.

+# Docker Swarm

+Docker Swarm is a **Container Orchestration System**.

 # Misc
 1. See running containers: `docker ps`